-- DISCLAIMER: the disclaimer made by Apache Kyuubi Community as a project still in ASF Incubator. - LICENSE: the APACHE LICENSE, VERSION 2.0 we claim to obey. - RELEASE: the build information of this package. - NOTICE: the notice made by Apache Kyuubi Community about its project and dependencies. - bin: the entry of the Kyuubi server with kyuubi as the startup script. - conf: all the defaults used by Kyuubi Server itself or creating a session with Spark applications. - · externals - engines: contains all kinds of SQL engines that we support, e.g. Apache Spark, Apache Flink, Trino. - licenses: a bunch of licenses included. - jars: packages needed by the Kyuubi server. - logs: where the logs of the Kyuubi server locates. - pid: stores the PID file of the Kyuubi server instance. - work: the root of the working directories of all the forked sub-processes, a.k.a.
+- LICENSE: the APACHE LICENSE, VERSION 2.0 we claim to obey. - RELEASE: the build information of this package. - NOTICE: the notice made by Apache Kyuubi Community about its project and dependencies. - bin: the entry of the Kyuubi server with kyuubi as the startup script. - conf: all the defaults used by Kyuubi Server itself or creating a session with engines. - externals engines: contains all kinds of SQL engines that we support - licenses: a bunch of licenses included. - jars: packages needed by the Kyuubi server. - logs: where the logs of the Kyuubi server locates. - pid: stores the PID file of the Kyuubi server instance. - work: the root of the working directories of all the forked sub-processes, a.k.a.
 SQL engines.